 Leaving things like that will look very unprofessional, and we wouldn’t want that, would we?
 Some users may not trust your blog for a simple mistake like that, because they think you don’t care about it, and if you don’t care for your blog, you might not care for the content you are providing them as well.

-- You might also like to read this article
+- You might also like to read how to add categories in wordpress

 Rename the Uncategorized category